Train Your Dog and Puppy Training The Right Way

 My Experience as a Qualified Dog Trainer

 I have worked with dogs for a number of years and have seen both my skill and knowledge develop as the demands of the business have grown.
+I am a dog trainer in Wimborne and the surrounding areas of Dorset

 I am a member of the Guild of Dog Trainers and acknowledged as a Master Dog Trainer for the experience and studies completed.